KouroshKSH/CS419-Resources/README.md

 ---

 # NOTE
 All of these links have been provided by Prof. Aptoula during the semester.
 They have been provided as _extra studying material_ for the students of the course CS419.
-No one claims any ownership rights over the distributed material.
+No one claims any ownership rights over the distributed material besides the one created by Prof. Aptoula himself or his teaching assistants.
 All sources have been cited and credited accordingly.